Skip to content

 Rehydrate Yeast

-• Sprinkle dry yeast on top of water
+• Sprinkle dry yeast on top of the water.

 Transferring Your Wort

-• During this step, gravity will be your best friend while transferring the wort to your fermenting bucket.
-This process will ensure no contamination of your batch.
+• During this step, gravity will be your best friend.
+Siphon the wort into your fermenting bucket to avoid contamination.

-• Place the pot on a high surface, preferably a counter
+• Place the pot on a high surface, such as a counter.

-• To siphon, release your finger from the hose and let the wort flow down into the fermenting bucket.
+• Release the siphon and let the wort flow into the fermenting bucket.

-• You will notice that the yeast starter will be bubbly on the surface.
-Add yeast to fermenting bucket, secure the lid and insert the rubber stopper.
+• The yeast starter should be bubbly.
+Add the yeast to the fermenting bucket, secure the lid, and insert the rubber stopper.

-• Fill the airlock with sanitized water (the airlock will allow CO2 to escape)
+• Fill the airlock with sanitized water and attach the floater cap.

 Fermenting